pyatl/Submit-New-Talks/README.md

 # How to submit a talk or a talk idea to PyATL

 1. Please open an issue with the name of the talk ( a working name is OK ).
+For talk ideas and proposals, we ask that you start the title with "Talk Idea" or "Talk Proposal" respectively.
 2. Describe what the talk is about.
 Be as detailed as possible.
+For Lightning Talk proposals, please indicate that this would be a lightning talk in the body of your description.
 3. (Optional but very helpful) Provide a schedule of when you'd like to give this talk.
 Please provide as many alternate dates as possible.
 Take into account that we only meet once a month (aside from Jam Sessions).